Thesis Boot Camp

 Thesis Boot Camp is a three-day intensive writing workshop for middle-to-final stage higher degree by research (HDR) candidates with a substantial research writing task ahead of them.

 The Thesis Boot Camp workshop is about getting words ”on paper” and is designed to help research candidates overcome hurdles in the final phase of their degree or to kick-start their writing progress if it has stalled.
-This popular workshop returns to RMIT 16 June 2017.

 Together, participants wrote over a quarter of a million words in the December 2016 RMIT Thesis Boot Camp.